 What is a CVA and how do they work?24 Oct 2018

-With the rise of company voluntary arrangements (CVAs) in the retail sector, Kuits’ insolvency specialist, Vanessa Stuart, sets out the steps landlords should be taking to fight-back.
+With the rise of company voluntary arrangements (CVAs) in the retail sector, Kuits’ insolvency specialist, Vanessa Richard Palmer, sets out the steps landlords should be taking to fight-back.

 What is a CVA?

 A CVA is an alternative insolvency procedure designed to save a company by allowing it to restructure its business (by managing its cash flow, seeking additional funding, re-negotiating payment and contractual terms with creditors whilst generating revenue) with the approval of its creditors.